Viateur Éthier

 Viateur Éthier (June 27, 1915 – July 19, 1976) was a businessman and political figure in Ontario, Canada.
 He represented Glengarry—Prescott in the House of Commons of Canada as a Liberal member from 1962 to 1972.
-He was born in Sainte-Justine-de-Newton, Quebec in 1915, the son of Albert Éthier, and studied there and at Dalkeith, Ontario.
+He was born in Sainte-Justine-de-Newton, Quebec, in 1915, the son of Albert Éthier, and studied there and at Dalkeith, Ontario.
 He married Marcelle Touchette in 1948. Éthier owned a bakery in Dalkeith.

-He retired from politics in 1972.
+Éthier retired from politics in 1972.
 His brother Denis was elected to the House of Commons for the same seat in 1972 and represented the riding until 1984.

 Altercation with a CBC cameraman

 On July 9, 1969, Éthier hit a CBC cameraman in the jaw, after he had questioned the bilingual nature of Canada.
-As Éthier was leaving the House of Commons, he asked a question in French to CBC cameraman Jim Primerous.
-Mr. Primerous responded that he didn't speak French. Éthier was annoyed by this response, and proceeded to lecture the cameraman about the importance of being bilingual when working for a crown corporation.
-At this, Primerous replied “but is it a bilingual country?” Éthier thought this response was insolent, especially two days after the adoption of the Official Languages Act, and he was not able to hold back his fist.
+As Éthier was leaving the House of Commons, he asked a question in French to cameraman Jim Primerous.
+Primerous responded that he didn't speak French. Éthier was annoyed by this response, and proceeded to lecture the cameraman about the importance of being bilingual when working for a crown corporation.
+At this, Primerous replied "but is it a bilingual country?" Éthier thought this response was insolent, especially two days after the adoption of the Official Languages Act, and he was not able to hold back his fist.